Rhizome-Conifer/conifer/README.md

 Additional s3 auth environment settings must also be set in `wr.env` or externally.

-All data related to Webrecorder that is not web archive data (WARC and CDXJ) is stored in the Redis instancem, which persists data to `./data/dump.rdb`.
-(See [Webrecorder Architecture](#webrecorder-architecture) below.)
+All data related to Conifer that is not web archive data (WARC and CDXJ) is stored in the Redis instance, which persists data to `./data/dump.rdb`.
+(See [Conifer Architecture](#conifer-architecture) below.)

 #### Email

-Webrecorder can send confirmation and password recovery emails.
+Conifer can send confirmation and password recovery emails.
 By default, a local SMTP server is run in Docker, but can be configured to use a remote server by changing the environment variables `EMAIL_SMTP_URL` and `EMAIL_SMTP_SENDER`.

 #### Frontend Options

 The react frontend includes a number of additional options useful for debugging.
 Setting `NODE_ENV=development` will switch react to development mode with hot reloading on port 8096.

+Additional frontend configuration can be found in [frontend/src/config.js](frontend/src/config.js)

 ### Administration tool